What Is the UK ETA and Who Needs It?

 Starting in September 2024, Jordanian citizens are no longer eligible for the UK ETA and must now apply for a traditional visa to enter the United Kingdom, reverting to previous requirements.

-As of November 2024, the UK ETA is required for citizens of over 40 additional non-European countries that were previously visa-exempt.
+As of November 2024, the UK ETA is required for citizens of over 40 non-European countries that were previously visa-exempt.
 This expansion significantly broadens the range of travelers who must obtain a UK ETA before visiting the United Kingdom.

 Beginning in April 2025, the UK ETA is mandatory for travelers from all visa-exempt countries, including those in Europe.
 This final phase completes the rollout, ensuring that all short-term visitors from visa-exempt regions obtain a UK ETA before traveling to the United Kingdom.